constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 6: Let users change and reset passwords

 Cloudessa enables regular RADIUS users to change their passwords using a simple web interface.
-If you do not want a particular user to be able to change or reset her password, you can unset `Allow user to manage her password` checkbox in the user settings tab.
+If you do not want a particular user to be able to change or reset his password, you can unset `Allow user to manage his password` checkbox in the user settings tab.

 To access the simple web interface for user `test` created in Lesson 1.